krlee227/MatResData-Standard-Committee/README.md

 As of Aug.
 2022, two versions of the dictionary was published : version 2021-1 on Dec.
 2021 and version 2022-1 on Aug.
 2022.

-Following files would be found in Main Branch.
+File list in Main Branch.

 1. "Rules for Dictionary 2021-01.pdf" : Rules used for the dictionary preparation (2021.10.19)
 2. "Unit expression.xlsx" : Recommended unit expression (2022.9.22)